Fun Attractions in Union City, New Jersey

 The famous Aaron Burr–Alexander Hamilton Duel site is here.

 Aaron Burr–Alexander Hamilton Duel Site

-- Ferries, Buses, Light Rail - Located at Lincoln Harbor and Lincoln Tunnel at Weehawken just south of Union City.
+- Ferries, Buses, and Light Rail: Located at Lincoln Harbor and Lincoln Tunnel at Weehawken just south of Union City.

-- Park Performing Arts Center - The historic Park Theatre is world-famous for its annual production of the Passion Play since 1915.
-This center also houses displays of tradition embroidery.
+- Park Performing Arts Center: The historic Park Theatre is world-famous for its annual production of the Passion Play since 1915.
+This center also houses displays of traditional embroidery.

 The Gold Coast

 The New Jersey Gold Coast is just south of Union City, beginning at the dueling grounds preserved in Weehawken south to Bayonne.

 During the American Revolution, Weehawken was an important place.
 Military personnel were stationed her on watch to determine the whereabouts and direction of approach of the British soldiers arriving from installations in New York.
 The Gold Coast was very useful in this respect.

 Businesses, shopping, residential, dining places, and multi-use construction all dominate this waterfront area that has developed and improved in the last few decades.
 New businesses reside side-by-side with historical sites that visitors and residents enjoy.